CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 * `open data/new/cloudsync.xml`<br>
   Changes the Storage Directory to ./data/new/cloudsync.xml

 ### 2.13.
-Saving the task manager to a specified directory: `save` or  `saveas`
+Saving Funtasktic to a specified directory: `save` or  `saveas`

-Save FunTaskTic data to specified file path and continue using that directory for operations.<br>
+Save Funtasktic data to specified file path and continue using that directory for operations.<br>
 If existing file with the same name exists, it will be overwritten with current FunTaskTic data.<br>
 Default file path is at data/taskmanager.xml.<br>
 Format: `save FILEPATH` `saveas FILEPATH`